Swastik1993/my-portfolio/content/home/publications.md

 subtitle: ''

 content:
-  # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
-  taxonomy: tags
-  # Choose how many tags you would like to display (0 = all tags)
-  count: 20
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)